Meet the Team

 Reverend John Cusulos

-jcusulos@abc-therapy.org | LPC-452 LAT-154
+LPC-452 LAT-154

-Reverend John Cusulos enjoys sharing his unique sense of humor in all situations, especially therapy, to promote emotional healing and growth.
-He likes to think that He is an able guide for people seeking their path in recovery.
+Reverend John Cusulos enjoys using his unique sense of humor in all situations, especially therapy, to promote emotional healing and growth.
+He likes to think of himself as an able guide for people seeking their path in recovery.
+Reverend John Cusulos has helped build ABC from the ground up and enjoys helping it grow and flourish.

 Reverend John Cusulos has worked in many settings; Spiritual counselor at the Crest View Hospital and Counseling Center, therapist for Southeast Wyoming Mental Health Center, Therapist with the Sunrise Recovery Center at Wyoming Medical Center, Clinical Director with Wyoming Recovery Inc, Owner operator of Stepping Stones Counseling Service in Casper Wyoming, AOAA Evaluations for the Addiction Offender Accountability Act with the State of Wyoming, and as a Therapist with the Central Wyoming Counseling Center in Casper, Wyoming.